ZORALab/Monteur/docs/en/internals/commands/_index.md

   2. Mainly for logging and referencing purposes.
 * `Condition`
   1. Compulsory.
-  2. the [Platform Identification]({{< link "/internals/platform-identification/"
+  2. the list of supported [Platform ID]({{< link "/internals/platform-identification/" "this" "url-only" />}}) where the command shall be executed when Monteur is operating on matching platform.
-    "this" "url-only" />}}) ID where the command shall be executed when Monteur is operating on matching platform.
+  3. Should `all-all` exists in the array list, it will overwrite all platform IDs, both specified and unspecified, as always `true`.
 * `Type`
   1. Compulsory.
   2. The Monteur's Commands Execution ID.